jupytercon/jupytercon2025-developingextensions/01-prerequisites.md

 **If you're using Windows, we highly recommend coming prepared with Windows Subsystem for Linux pre-configured.**
-This workshop will use `bash` as its primary command language!
+This workshop uses `bash` for commands, but everything will also with with `zsh` (the new default for MacOS)!

 ## [Git](https://git-scm.com/downloads)!